 - Run the Avast Uninstall Utility and browse for the folder where you have installed Avast.
 If you installed it in the default folder, you can leave it.
 Be careful to choose the correct folder since the contents of any folder you choose will be deleted.
 Navigate through File Explorer until you find the right folder.

-- Click the remove option and restart your computer by booting into normal startup.
+- Click the remove option and restart your computer by booting into a normal startup.
 Check to see if the problem is gone.